porsche-design-system/porsche-design-system/packages/components/src/components/button-pure/button-pure.usage.md

 - Don't use Button Pure as the primary or only call to action.
 - Don't use long labels that do not give a clear indication of the action.
-- Don’t use buttons to link/navigate to other pages.
+- Don't use buttons to link/navigate to other pages.
 Use regular [Link](components/link) instead.